yashnaval/MachineLearning/Yash_ML_SL.md

 <img src="https://developers.google.com/machine-learning/guides/text-classification/images/TextClassificationExample.png" alt="Classification"  height="50%" width="50%">

 * so let's try to understand with the simple example,Heart disease detection can be identified as a classification problem.There is a binary classification since there can only be two classes(has a heart disease or does not have a heart disease).The classifier in these case needs training data to understand how the given input variables are related to the class & one's the classifier is trained accurately,it can be use to detect whether heart disease or not for a particular patient.

+### Classification algorithm :-

+* Let me first tell you what are classification algorithms.